giangalv/mir_robot_simulation/src/README.md

 # mir_250_ros2
-This is a ROS2 package for MiR 250 with ros2_control, Gazebo and Ignition Gazebo simulation.
+This is a ROS2 package for MiR 250 and UR5e series.

 # Installation

 ## Preliminaries
 ## ROS2
 If you haven't already installed [ROS2](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) on your PC, you need to add the ROS2 apt repository.

 ## Source install